dmauser/azure-virtualwan/inter-region-nvabgp/README.md

-# Lab - Virtual WAN Scenario: Route traffic through an NVA spoke
+# Lab - Virtual WAN Scenario: Route traffic through an NVA spoke using BGP peering

 ## Intro

-The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (using Linux Firewall), the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva) but using BGP instead of vWAN static routes (Hub and connections).
+The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario to route traffic through an NVA (using a Linux VM NVA), the same published by the vWAN official document [Scenario: Route traffic through an NVA](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva) but using BGP instead of vWAN static routes over Hub route table and connections.

 ### Lab diagram